kight7/Torrent-Downloader/README.md

 Open Google Colab using this link: [Google Colab](https://colab.research.google.com).

 Step 2: Select the Repository
-In the Google Colab window, select "Upload"
+In the Google Colab window, select "Github"
-Then uplaod the .ipnyb file to Google Colab
+Then paste the github link of the .ipnyb file

 Step 3: Run the Notebook
 Run each block of code in the notebook one by one.